 Texas Education Code Section 51.96852

-Passed by the 86th Texas Legislature, Senate Bill 25 (SB 25) requires each public institution to provide at least one recommended course sequence for each undergraduate certificate or degree.
+Passed by the 86th Texas Legislature, Senate Bill 25 (SB 25, codified as Texas Education Code, Section 51.96852) requires each public institution to provide at least one recommended course sequence for each undergraduate certificate or degree.
 A recommended course sequence is a list of courses by semester, term, or enrollment period that satisfy the requirement for a student to complete an undergraduate certificate or degree program without exceeding the semester credit hours required for the degree program.
-Each public institution is required to:
+Each public institution is required to do the following:

 - Include the recommended course sequences in the institution’s course catalog